Particular/docs.particular.net/nservicebus/transactional-session/persistences/sql-persistence.md

 ### Multi-tenancy support

 The specific tenant id that is used to construct the connection string is retrieved from message headers as configured in the [`MultiTenantConnectionBuilder`-method](/persistence/sql/multi-tenant.md).
-This header needs to be set in the options so that the method has the necessary information available when storing operations.
+This header needs to be set in the options so that the necessary information is available when storing operations and interacting with the outbox.

 snippet: open-transactional-session-sqlp-multitenant